MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-issues-tool.md

 <!-- 3.
 Issues tool: Accessibility section > "Users may have difficulties reading text content due to insufficient color contrast" -->
-## Check that text colors have enough contrast
+## Verify that text colors have enough contrast

 To make sure text colors have enough contrast, use the **Issues** tool, which has an **Accessibility** section.